 Other symptoms include:

-Statistics show that prostate cancer is the most common cancer in men in the UK, with more than 30,000 cases diagnosed every year.
+Statistics show that prostate cancer is the most common cancer in men in the UK, with around 48,500 cases diagnosed every year.

 If you have any of the symptoms shown above, you should see your GP!